Frequently Asked Dental Questions

 QUESTION: What ways can a dentist keep my visit pain free?

 ANSWER: There are several methods that dentists can use to keep your visit pain free.
-We will leave you smiling versus feeling upside-down about going to the dentist!
+These are the most common methods of Dental Pain Management:

 - Topical anesthetics.
 These are applied to the surface of the area being treated to provide some numbness.
 This is usually provided for minor procedures.